 Kusadasi (October 2019, including Ephesus):

-the famous Graeco-Roman city we had visited as part of a half-day
+the famed Graeco-Roman city we had visited as part of a half-day

 Anatolian coach tour a few years ago, and which we had resolved to explore

 further sometime.
-Ephesus has many New Testament associations with St James and the Virgin Mary, St John the Apostle, and St Paul, as well as some
+Ephesus has many Christian associations (eg with St James and the Virgin Mary, St John the Apostle, and St Paul), as well as some

 spectacular Classical and Byzantine remains and artefacts (including the

 Greek Temple of Artemis, one of the Seven Wonders of the Ancient